1898 Western University of Pennsylvania football team: At West Virginia

-at West Virginia
+At West Virginia

-The same teams were to play again on November 5th in Morgantown but the game was cancelled.
+The same teams were to play again on November 5 in Morgantown but the game was cancelled.

 Greensburg Athletic Association

 The November 8 game scheduled with the Greensburg Athletic Association was cancelled.
 Greensburg had played Latrobe Athletic Association on Saturday the 5th and were too banged up to field a healthy opponent for the Western University eleven.
 This was the third cancellation in a two week period.

 Grove City

 On November 15, Grove City College battled the Western University eleven at Recreation Park.
 Grove City did not fear the 1898 edition of WUP football and started some substitutes and moved some players into different positions in the line-up.
-Early in the first half the WUP offense, behind the running of Coach Fred Robinson and Rosenbloom, advanced the ball steadily down the field and Robinson finally scored a touchdown from the three yard line.
+Early in the first half the WUP offense, behind the running of Coach Fred Robison and Rosenbloom, advanced the ball steadily down the field and Robison finally scored a touchdown from the three yard line.
 The goal kick after by Rosenbloom failed.
-Grove City kicked off and Robinson caught the ball on the thirteen and raced 87 yards for his second touchdown of the afternoon.
+Grove City kicked off and Robison caught the ball on the thirteen and raced 87 yards for his second touchdown of the afternoon.
 Rosenbloom's second attempt at the goal kick after also failed.
 Late in the first half Grove City was able to move the ball on offense.
 They managed to penetrate the WUP defense to the three yard line but the Western U. defense stiffened and held Grove City scoreless in the first half.

 At halftime Grove City adjusted their line-up and played their first string.
 Grove City received the kickoff and moved the ball into WUP territory.
 Halfback Shannon raced the last twenty-five yards for the Grove City touchdown.
 Shannon also converted the goal kick after.
 The Western U. again kicked off and their defense was able to get the ball back but the offense could not penetrate the Grove City defense.
 Both ends for the WUP eleven were injured and replaced with Malcolm McConnell and Chester Fisher.
 With Grove City back on offense, Fiscus of Grove City got loose on a twenty-seven yard run around left end to score their second touchdown.
 Shannon again converted the goal kick after and the WUP was defeated 12–10.

-The WUP lineup for the Grove City game was Al Marshall (left end), Allen (left tackle), Weber (left guard), James Chessrown (center), Windeknecht (right guard), Glendenning (right tackle), Victor King (right end), Henry Seitz (quarterback), William Mitchell (left halfback), Fred Robinson (right halfback) and B. L. Rosenbloom (fullback).
+The WUP lineup for the Grove City game was Al Marshall (left end), Allen (left tackle), Weber (left guard), James Chessrown (center), Windeknecht (right guard), Glendenning (right tackle), Victor King (right end), Henry Seitz (quarterback), William Mitchell (left halfback), Fred Robison (right halfback) and B. L. Rosenbloom (fullback).